American military technology during World War II: Atomic bomb

 After the use of the bombs, American journalists traveled to the devastated areas and documented the horrors they saw.
 This raised moral concerns and the necessity of the attack.
-The motives of President Harry Truman, the United States Army Air Force (USAAF), and the United States Navy came under suspicion, and the USAAF and Navy released statements that it was necessary in order to make Japan surrender.
+The motives of President Harry Truman, the United States Army Air Force (USAAF), and the United States Navy came under suspicion, and the USAAF and Navy released statements that it was necessary in order to make Japan surrender rather than undertake an invasion of Japan.

 Small arms

 There were many small arms variants produced for use by U.S. forces during the war.
 Under the Lend-Lease Program, other Allied forces also gained access to a plethora of US weaponry.
 Common small arms used by rifle companies during the war included: the M1 Garand, M1 Carbine, and the .45 caliber pistol.
 Mortar teams had 60mm mortars and snipers were issued a scoped M1903 Springfield.

 The US entered the war with the M1 Garand as its service rifle.
 However, due to its size and weight, it was not an ideal weapon for some specialist roles such as engineers, tank crew, radio operators etc. So the lighter and smaller M1 Carbine was introduced in mid-1942.

 The standard US submachine gun was the Thompson.
 Designed in 1919 it was a reliable weapon but expensive and not suited to mass production.
-Work on a cheaper, simpler alternative - along the lines of the British Sten or German MP40 - began in 1942.
+Although cost of production was reduced, eork on a cheaper, simpler alternative - along the lines of the British Sten or German MP40 - began in 1942.
 The M3 submachine gun was introduced in 1944, but problems lingered and it never completely replaced the Thompson.

 John Garand points out features of the M1 to US Army generals.

 All soldiers were equipped with hand grenades.
 Special units such as flamethrower teams, wire cutter teams, and 81mm mortar teams could be assigned to companies as well as medics joining a battalion.
 These teams usually consisted of anywhere from two to five people with special training using their weapon.
 Soldiers could carry a total of 16 US issued guns during battle.